 A former capital of Scotland, Dunfermline has been an important economic and social centre for centuries.
-Carnegie Hall, together with many other local attractions, bears the name of the town's most famous son, the industrialist and philanthropist Andrew Carnegie.
+Carnegie Hall and Dunfermline Carnegie Library and Galleries, together with many other local attractions, bears the name of the town's most famous son, the industrialist and philanthropist Andrew Carnegie.

 Dunfermline's town centre packs in a wealth of heritage, as well as a superb shopping area, and one of Fife's largest and most beautiful parks.

 With magnificent stained glass windows and impressive stonework, Dunfermline Abbey towers over the town centre.
 Founded by Queen Margaret in the 11th century, the Abbey is also the burial place of Robert the Bruce.
 At the edge of the Abbey grounds, the Abbot House is a heritage centre in a historic building of its own, where you can explore Dunfermline's key role in Scottish history.

 At the south end of the Abbey grounds lies the grand ruin of Dunfermline Palace, operated by Historic Scotland.

 Andrew Carnegie was born in a small cottage on St Margaret Street.
 Today, the cottage - together with the adjoining Memorial Hall - houses the Andrew Carnegie Birthplace Museum, focusing on the life of Dunfermline's greatest son.

 Dunfermline has a large and vibrant shopping area, spanning much of the town centre, all of which is within easy walking distance of Carnegie Hall and Dunfermline Carnegie Library & Galleries.
 The pedestrianised High Street offers a blend of high-quality independent retailers and household names.
 The Kingsgate Shopping Centre has a large number of High Street retailers, as well as food courts.